polart/katemas.me/src/pages/your-journey.md

 description:
 ---

-# 1:1 coaching with Kate
+# Personalized coaching for leaders and career transitioners

 On this page, you can explore what your journey working with me could look like.